Building a non-profit website might be the most intimidating aspect of launching an organization.

 It’s the digital face of your organization and where many people interact with you for the first time.

-The experience people have on your non-profit website will influence what they think about you and if they think they can trust you.
+The experience people have on your website will influence what they think about you and if they think they can trust you.

-That means that what your website looks like and how easy it is to use can impact someone’s decision to give.
+That means what your website looks like and how easy it is to use can impact someone’s decision to give.

 Your website must look professional and be easy to navigate.
 You can’t just throw some text on a page and call it done.